JoaoMartins-callmeJohn/aps-dx-sdk-test/README.md

 Your Exchange will be created in the selected folder with the name you specified.

-You can use the [Sample IFC file](./aps-dx-sdk-form/sample.ifc) file for Exchange creation.
+You can use the [Sample column IFC file](./aps-dx-sdk-form/column.ifc) file for Exchange creation.